TestingResearchIllinois/dependent-tests-scripts/public/README.md

   - ```lib-orig-time.txt``` contains the time each test took to run in the original order
   - ```sootTestOutput-orig``` contains the coverage of each test
   - ```PRIORITIZATION-ORIG-LIB-STATEMENT-RELATIVE-FIXED_DT-OMITTED_TD-false.txt``` contains debugging information from computing dependencies

+Note that the provided ```compute-deps.sh``` script can compute dependencies for test selection algorithms using the orders of test prioritization and parallelization as described in the our [paper](http://mir.cs.illinois.edu/winglam/publications/2020/LamETAL20ISSTA.pdf), but they do not merge all of the dependencies from all test prioritization and parallelization algorithms as we did in the paper.
+Instead, S1 and S4 relies on P1 with 16 machines to compute dependencies, while S2, S3, S5, and S6 relies on T1, T2, T3, and T4 (respectively) to compute dependencies.
+This change is to reduce the amount of time test selection algorithms may take to compute dependencies on new projects.
+To merge dependencies as we did in the paper, one can simply run ```compute-deps.sh``` on all prioritization and parallelization algorithms, and then merge their output (e.g., prio-DT_LIST-lib-statement-absolute.txt from T1 and prio-DT_LIST-lib-statement-relative.txt from T2) into one file.

 # Cite
 If you use any of this work, please cite our corresponding [ISSTA paper](http://mir.cs.illinois.edu/winglam/publications/2020/LamETAL20ISSTA.pdf):